otanein/psxImagesManipulator/README.md

 https://github.com/RetroPie/RetroPie-Setup/wiki/Playstation-1#m3u-playlist-for-multi-disc-games

 # How to use this tool

+First, install mame-tools on your RetroPie (will be used by chdman binary to reudec your images size)

+*sudo apt-get install mame-tools*

-Place the script in your PSX roms folder and type
+Place the script in your PSX roms folder on your RetroPie and type

 *chmod +x psxImagesManipulator.bash*